MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 ### Implement the Retry pattern

 The [Retry pattern](/azure/architecture/patterns/retry) allows applications to recover from transient faults.
 The Retry pattern is central to the Reliable Web App pattern, so your web app should be using the Retry pattern already.
-Apply the Retry pattern to requests to the messaging systems and requests issued by the decoupled services you extract from the web app.
+Apply the Retry pattern to requests to the messaging systems and requests issued by the decoupled services that you extract from the web app.
 To implement the Retry pattern, follow these recommendations:

-- *Configure retry options.* When integrating with a message queue, make sure to configure the client responsible for interactions with the queue with appropriate retry settings.
-Specify parameters such as the maximum number of retries, delay between retries, and maximum delay.
+- *Configure retry options.* When integrating with a message queue, be sure to configure the client that's responsible for interactions with the queue with appropriate retry settings.
+Specify parameters like the maximum number of retries, delay between retries, and maximum delay.

 - *Use exponential backoff.* Implement an exponential backoff strategy for retry attempts.
-This means increasing the time between each retry exponentially, which helps reduce the load on the system during periods of high failure rates.
+This strategy involves increasing the time between each retry exponentially, which helps reduce the load on the system during periods of high failure rates.

-- *Use the SDK retry functionality.* For services with specialized SDKs, like Service Bus or Blob Storage, use the built-in retry mechanisms.
-The built-in retry mechanisms are optimized for the service's typical use cases and can handle retries more effectively with less configuration required on your part.
+- *Use the SDK retry functionality.* For services that have specialized SDKs, like Service Bus or Blob Storage, use the built-in retry mechanisms.
+The built-in retry mechanisms are optimized for the service's typical use cases and can handle retries more effectively with less configuration required.
 For example, the reference implementation uses the built-in retry functionality of the Service Bus SDK (`ServiceBusClient` and `ServiceBusRetryOptions`).
-The `ServiceBusRetryOptions` object fetches settings from `MessageBusOptions` to configure retry settings such as MaxRetries, Delay, MaxDelay, and TryTimeout.
+The `ServiceBusRetryOptions` object fetches settings from `MessageBusOptions` to configure retry settings like `MaxRetries`, `Delay`, `MaxDelay`, and `TryTimeout`.

     ```csharp
     // ServiceBusClient is thread-safe and can be reused for the lifetime